Option 4. Renew In-Person

 - Vehicle's license plate number.

-Along with the Duplicate Title or Registration Forms, you will need to complete a Statement of Facts Form explaining what happened to the original title, tags, or registration.
+Along with the Application for Replacement Plates, Stickers, Documents form you will need to complete a Statement of Facts explaining why you need a replacement title, tags, registration card or license plates.

-Process by Mail or In Person - You may submit registration applications in person by making an appointment at your local DMV branch office, or by mailing in to:
+Process by Mail - You may submit registration documents in-person at a local DMV branch office, with or without an appointment, or by mailing to:

 Department of Motor Vehicles